dhutapratama/docs/http-tests.md

 <a name="assert-dont-see-text"></a>
 #### assertDontSeeText

 Assert that the given string is not contained within the response text.
 This assertion will automatically escape the given string unless you pass a second argument of `false`.
-This method will pass the response content to the `strip_tags` PHP function before making the assertion:
+This method will pass the response content to the `strip_tags` GO function before making the assertion:

     $response->assertDontSeeText($value, $escaped = true);